Arien Mack, Editor

 PART V: INSTITUTIONALIZING FREE INQUIRY IN THE UNIVERSITIES DURING REGIME TRANSITIONS

-Introduction: Academic Freedom and Regime Transition The essays in this section all place the issue of academic freedom and free inquiry more generally in the context of the rapid, social, economic, and political changes.
+The essays in this section all place the issue of academic freedom and free inquiry more generally in the context of the rapid, social, economic, and political changes.
 In South Africa, China, Russia, and the countries of Eastern Europe, the last two decades of the 20th century inaugurated dramatic shifts in the governance of markets, political institutions, and citizens.

 The article compares the state of free inquiry and academic freedom in pre-apartheid and post-apartheid South Africa.
 It is argued that threats to free inquiry have not disappeared in the post-apartheid era, but have merely transformed in less obvious ways through internal and external sources.
 The failure of state programs aimed at equalizing access to higher education and widening participation rates is discussed.
 The unintended consequence of institutional initiatives attempting to restructure the education system are assessed.
 The erosion of intellectual freedom and academic rule and the rise of managerialism in the university system are examined.